kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 1. Route parameters for the current route.
 The state will serve as the source of truth for routing, and we will be using a routing library to keep the URL in sync with the state.
 2. Notifications for display using a component adapted from [Lesson 29](/section-5/lesson-29-separate-concerns).

-This minimal amount of state is all that we need to build the capstone project, so let's move on to the architecture that we will use to coordinate updates to state.
+This minimal state is all that we need to build the capstone project, so let's move on to the architecture that we will use to coordinate updates to state.

 ### Coordination Architecture

-The overall architecture that we will be using follows the _command/event_ pattern from Lesson 29.
+The architecture that we will use follows the _command/event_ pattern from Lesson 29.
 The flow will be as follows:

-1. The UI will issue commands by calling a `notes.command/dispatch!` function directly.
+1. The UI issues a command by calling a `notes.command/dispatch!` function with a command name and optional payload.
-2. A command handler will perform any side effects needed for the command (including calling an API) and emit zero or more events to an event bus.
+2. A command handler performs any side effects needed for the command (including calling an API) and may emit events to an event bus.
-3. State update functions will listen for events and update the global application state accordingly.
+3. State update functions listen for events and update the global application state accordingly.

 Another departure from Lesson 29 is that we will not be using `core.async` for the messaging.
-While `core.async` would work here perfectly well, it is a bit overkill for the simple case where we have one function that emits events and one place where we dispatch to event handlers.
+While `core.async` would work here, it is overkill for the simple case where we have one function that emits events and one place where we dispatch to event handlers.

-First up, we need a command dispatcher.
-This is a simple function that takes a command name and an optional command payload, and it will dispatch to some function that will perform side effects and emit events:
+First up is the command dispatcher.
+This is a simple function that takes a command name and an optional command payload and dispatches to some other function to perform side effects and/or emit events:

 ```clojure
 (ns notes.command